PPML/tabby/utilities/inst/about-tabby.md

 are answered in the Frequently Asked Questions (FAQ) page.
 Any further questions may be directed to <ppml@hsph.harvard.edu>.

-The estimates shown by Tabby are based on a dynamic transmission-model of TB epidemiology in the US, incorporating TB transmission and natural history; TB drug resistance patterns; prior and future TB prevention and control; the impact of HIV on TB; heterogeneity in TB risks among US-born and non-US-born populations; and age-based differences in disease mechanisms and risk factor prevalence.
-Detailed methods (analytic methods, scenario and outcome definitions) and main results for this analysis are described in detail in "Prospects for tuberculosis elimination in the United States: results of a transmission dynamic model" \[citation info to be added\].
+The estimates shown by Tabby are based on a mathematical model of TB epidemiology in the US.
+The model can be used to investigate how changes in the drivers of TB epidemiology could lead to changes in long term epidemiology.
+For further details on the epidemiological factors included in the model, detailed methods, and main results see the paper “Prospects for tuberculosis elimination in the United States: results of a transmission dynamic model” \[citation info to be added\].

 The findings and conclusions described in this web application and linked journal article are those of the author(s) and do not necessarily